okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

 # **RevokeTokensForUserAndClient**
 > void RevokeTokensForUserAndClient (string userId, string clientId)

-Revoke Tokens for User and Client
+Revoke all Refresh Tokens for a Client

 Revokes all refresh tokens issued for the specified User and Client.